PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 ```

 The script accepts `--url`, `--username` and `--password` options to authenticate
 with the NEF emulator if needed.
+After training, the updated model file can be
+loaded automatically on the next service start.